PFisk/Mini-Exercises/miniEX3/readme.md

 All in all, the process has been mostly experimental and a bit frustrating at times, but in the end I got the result I was looking for without any compromise.

 ##How can we use programming to reflect and inquire digital culture?

+The possibilities within programming is almost infinte and as a result of this, the use is as well.
+However "throbbers" are used for telling the user, that they have to wait.
+That something is loading.
+Too further extend, they are most commonly used as a cover for what is really going on.
+Its a layer that is put up in front off the user too look at while something is going on "behind the scenes".
+Think of it as a curtain covering up what is happening between acts at a theatre.
+Essentially, the throbber is not actually bound to the loading as a sign of loading.
+Its simply an animation circling around, designed to grab the users attention and to show that atleast _something_ is happening.